mdibian/facecognition/README.md

  npm start
  ```

-  Remembering that this repository contains the front-end part only.
+In order to get the back-end working properly you'll have to head to the [facecognition-api](https://github.com/mdibian/facecognition-api) repository and follow the instructions as well.

+## Footage

 <img src='images/home_screenshot.png' width=800px>

-Well, It also shows the number of submissions you've made, so, do your best! :)
+Well, the application also shows the number of submissions you've made, so, do your best! :)

 <img src='images/detect_screenshot.png' width=800px>